‘Mama has really missed you’: Taiwanese finds S’porean ex-SIA stewardess mum after nearly 40 years

 “Actually, when you were young, Mama gave you an English name – Alex,” said Ms Wang.

-She later asked if he was happy that he finally found his mother.
+She later asked if he was happy that he had finally found his mother.

 “I feel like a heavy burden has been lifted from my heart,” Mr Hsu replied.